Magnetochiral Charge Pumping due to Charge Trapping and Skin Effect in Chirality-Induced Spin Selectivity: Discussions and Outlook

-Furthermore, we propose the recently discovered twisted van der Waals materials\cite{Bistritzer2011,Cao2018Mott,Cao2018SC} as a versatile platform for the CISS effect.
-In twisted bilayer graphene and twisted transition-metal dichalcogenides\cite{Wu2019tmd,Zhang2020tmd,Ghiotto2021tmd,Li2021tmd}, the in-plane transport has been extensively studied for flat-band-driven phenomena such as the unconventional superconductivity, Mott insulating states, and Chern insulators.
-We conceive a two-terminal vertical device where two electrodes sandwich twisted bilayers or multiple layers, as illustrated in Figure \ref{fig:twisted}.
-Very recently, it was proposed that flat bands significantly enhance the MCD effect in twisted materials\cite{Liu2021UMR}.
-The MCD comes from the coexistence of magnetization (or magnetic field) and chirality.
+We have another outlook that the recently discovered twisted van der Waals materials\cite{Bistritzer2011,Cao2018Mott,Cao2018SC} provide versatile platform for the CISS effect.
+In twisted bilayer graphene and twisted transition-metal dichalcogenides\cite{Wu2019tmd,Zhang2020tmd,Ghiotto2021tmd,Shan.Xu.2022}, the in-plane transport has been extensively studied for flat-band-driven phenomena such as the unconventional superconductivity, Mott insulating states, and Chern insulators.
+We conceive a two-terminal vertical device where two electrodes sandwich twisted bilayers or multiple layers, as illustrated in Fig.~\ref{fig:twisted}.
+It was recently proposed that flat bands significantly enhance the EMCA effect in twisted bilayer graphene\cite{Liu2021UMR}.
+The EMCA comes from the coexistence of magnetization (or magnetic field) and chirality.
 Since twisted layers are chiral, we introduce magnetism to either one electrode and/or twisted layers.
-Many van der Waals materials are magnetic, such as insulating CrI$_3$\cite{Wang2020}, semiconducting MnBi$_2$Te$_4$\cite{Lian2020} and metallic Fe$_3$GeTe$_2$\cite{kim2020observation}.
+Many van der Waals materials are magnetic, such as insulating CrI$_3$\cite{Wang2020}, semiconducting MnBi$_2$Te$_4$\cite{Lian2020}, and metallic Fe$_3$GeTe$_2$\cite{kim2020observation} and Cr$_3$Te$_4$ \cite{Qian2022}.
 Additionally, twisting between van der Waals electrodes can also play the role of chirality.
-The vertical resistance can be measured for the opposite magnetization and for opposite twist angles.
-If chiral layers are insulating, we anticipate CISS-like MR. If they are metallic, we expect MCD-like MR. In most the present CISS devices, a thin layer of gold is technically required to protect the ferromagnetic film.
-This gold layer results in difficulties to verify the influence of substrate SOC\cite{liu2021chirality,Gersten2013}.
-In Figure \ref{fig:twisted}, electrodes can also be made of van der Waals materials such as graphite with negligible SOC, which circumvents this problem as well as the complexity of metal-organic molecule junction.
-Therefore, van der Waals materials provide a versatile platform to investigate the relation of CISS with SOC, magnetism, and the chiral layer insulation.
+The vertical resistance \cite{Inbar2023} can be measured for the opposite magnetization and for opposite twist angles.
+If chiral layers are insulating, we anticipate CISS-like MR. If they are metallic, we expect EMCA-like MR. In most of the present CISS devices, a thin layer of gold is technically required to protect the ferromagnetic film.
+This gold layer results in difficulties in examining the influence of substrate SOC\cite{liu2021chirality,Gersten2013}. {In Fig. \ref{fig:twisted}, electrodes can also be made of van der Waals materials (such as graphite) with negligible SOC, which circumvents this problem as well as the complexity of metal-organic molecule junction.} Therefore, van der Waals materials provide a versatile platform to investigate the relation of CISS with SOC, magnetism, and the chiral layer insulation.
 It would be more exciting to examine the influence of flat bands\cite{Liu2021UMR,Bistritzer2011}, correlation effects, and even superconductivity in CISS \cite{Alpern2016}.